 - Many cultivated plants are treated with PGRs during production.

-- There are countless similar-looking plant cultivars throughout the world of horticulture, and usually very little regulation of how they are named and identified.
+- There are countless similar-looking plant cultivars throughout the world of horticulture, and countless cultivars which end up sold under multiple names.

 - Growers often use outdated or incorrect botanical nomenclature for cultivated plants because they are not closely associated with the scientists studying wild species.